-Wazuh Dashboard
+Wazuh dashboard

 This module provides an initial introduction to the Wazuh dashboard.
-Upon completing this module you will achieve the following objectives:
+Upon completing this module you will meet these objectives:

 - Know how to connect the Wazuh Dashboard to the Wazuh API. - Have a basic sense of the feature set of the Wazuh Dashboard.